LayerManager/layman/doc/rest.md

 Have the same request parameters and response structure and headers as [GET Maps](#get-maps).

 ### POST Workspace Maps
 Publish new map composition.
-Accepts JSON valid against [map-composition schema](https://github.com/hslayers/map-compositions) version 2 used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng).
+Accepts JSON valid against [map-composition schema](https://github.com/hslayers/map-compositions) version 2 or 3 used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng).
 Exact version of schema is defined by `describedBy` key of JSON data file.

 Processing chain consists of few steps:
 - validate JSON file against schema defined by `describedBy` key